Conversion plugin phpdocx

 - Headers and footers are best transformed if their content is in a table.
 This allows to place correctly each header and footer element.

 - Choose font types available in the operating system where the conversion plugin is running.
-Linux, Windows and MAC OSX allow to add new fonts easily.
+Linux, Windows and macOS allow to add new fonts easily.

 Same as with pictures, it is possible to export existing charts in a DOCX document to PDF.